jukent/packaging-cookbook/README.md

-# (Replace_with_your_title) Cookbook
+# Building Python Packages Cookbook

 [![nightly-build](https://github.com/ProjectPythiaCookbooks/cookbook-template/actions/workflows/nightly-build.yaml/badge.svg)](https://github.com/ProjectPythiaCookbooks/cookbook-template/actions/workflows/nightly-build.yaml)

-This Project Pythia Cookbook covers ... (replace `...` with the main subject of your cookbook ... e.g., *working with radar data in Python*)
+This Project Pythia Cookbook covers how to create a Python package.

 ## Motivation

-(Add a few sentences stating why this cookbook will be useful.
-What skills will you, "the chef", gain once you have reached the end of the cookbook?)
+As a Python coder, you might find yourself in the position of wanting to share your code with others.
+By creating a package, you can easily and reproducibly share your code with the community.

 ## Structure

-(State one or more sections that will comprise the notebook.
-E.g., *This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."* Then, describe each section below.)
+This cookbook will cover several topics about making python packages:

-### Section 1 ( Replace with the title of this section, e.g. "Foundations" )
+### Directory Structure

 (Add content for this section, e.g., "The foundational content includes ... ")

 ### Section 2 ( Replace with the title of this section, e.g. "Example workflows" )

 (Add content for this section, e.g., "Example workflows include ... ")

 ## Running the Notebooks

 You can either run the notebook using [Binder](https://mybinder.org/) or on your local machine.

 ### Running on Binder